SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 :newTerm:`Generic code` enables you to write flexible, reusable functions and types that can work with any type, subject to requirements that you define.
-You can write code that avoids duplication, and expresses its intent in a clear, abstracted manner.
+You can write code that avoids duplication and expresses its intent in a clear, abstracted manner.

 Generics are one of the most powerful features of Swift,